-If you would like to discuss the suitability of a potential referral, please feel free to ring me on my mobile (0409 415 323).
+If you would like to discuss the suitability of a potential referral, please feel free to ring me on (0409 415 323).
 If I do not answer, please leave a message on my voice mail advising the times you would be available for a return telephone call.
 Alternatively, you can email me.

 When referring a patient under the Better Access Program, could you please provide a referral letter, including the number of sessions that you are wanting for the patient.
 Patients can have up to a maximum of 10 sessions in a calendar year.
 The initial referral can be for five or six sessions, and then the patient needs to return to see you if they wish to have further psychological treatment.
 If you feel that further sessions are required (after receiving written feedback from me), then a new referral letter needs to be written, and you can refer for a further four or five sessions in the same calendar year (based on the patient’s needs).

 Please note: with the Better Access Program the referral to a psychologist expires after the number of sessions has been reached, not on the basis of the date of referral.
-This is unlike referrals to medical specialists.

 Making An Appointment